selldone/components/storefront/campaign/banner/readme.md

-# <s-storefront-top-banner> | Campaign Top Banner
+# <s-storefront-campaign-banner> | Campaign Top Banner

 ## Overview

-The `SStorefrontTopBanner` component is designed to display banners created within campaigns.
+The `SStorefrontCampaignBanner` component is designed to display banners created within campaigns.
 These campaigns can be crafted and managed via the shop dashboard under the path: `Shop dashboard > Marketing > Campaign tab`.

 ## 🪄 Dashboard Magic Link